DENIS EVSTUHIN, piano

 Romulo holds Master’s degree in violin performance from Duquesne University in Pittsburgh as well as an Artist Diploma in Violin Performance from Roosevelt University in Chicago.
 Currently, Romulo is pursuing his Doctoral degree at the University of Minnesota School of Music with professor Sally O'Reily.

-ANASTASIYA NYZKODUB, clarinet
+ANASTASIYA NYZKODUB, clarinet and piano

 Ukrainian-born clarinetist Anastasiya Nyzkodub is currently completing her Doctorate of Musical Arts degree at the University of Minnesota where she studies with professor Alexander Fiterstein.
 Prior to her DMA studies she also completed her Master’s degree at the University of Minnesota.
 Ms. Nyzkodub received her Bachelor Degree in Clarinet Performance at Grand Valley State University in Michigan.